coda/packs-sdk/docs/guides/basics/authentication/index.md

 ### AWS Signautre Version 4

-Amazon Web Services (AWS) uses a a proprietary authentication scheme that requires each requests to be signed with a key and secret.
-Packs support this using the [`AWSAccessKey`][AWSAccessKey] authentication.
+Amazon Web Services (AWS) uses a variety of authentication methods, one of which relies on access keys and a proprietary signing mechanism.
+Packs support this using the [`AWSAccessKey`][AWSAccessKey] authentication type.
 You must specify which AWS service you are connecting to, since that is a required part of the signature.
 For example:

 ```
 PUT /file.txt